mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 !!! question "How do you add an action to the menu bar of an IntelliJ tool window?"

-    Example base on the project view:
+    The Example is based on the project view:

     ```Java
     ToolWindow window = ToolWindowManager.getInstance(myProject).getToolWindow(ToolWindowId.PROJECT_VIEW);